 This entails a court-appointed person to care for individuals who are unable to care for themselves or their assets for reasons found sufficient by the courts.

 Any individual can petition the courts to initiate this process.
 Sufficient evidence of the conservatee’s inability to manage his or her affairs is required prior to the appointment of a conservator.
 A probate conservator’s appointment is usually permanent.

 This is a specific type of conservatorship that gives an individual authority over a person with a verified mental disorder that is found in the Diagnostic and Statistical Manual of Mental Disorders(DSM), a list of diagnosed mental illnesses.

 These are commonly used for people who are incapacitated due to mental illness, and they require involuntary treatment or court-mandated placement into a health care facility.
 Because more power is granted to an LPS conservatorship, a thorough evaluation at the hands of designated professionals is needed to initiate the process.
 The conservatorship is granted for 30 days initially and, if needed, thereafter extended for a year, with annual extensions upon re-applying.

 The “ward” is the person in regard to whom a court appoints a guardian.
 A guardianship of a person gives an individual the authority to decide on matters relating to the physical and mental well-being of an individual who, following an investigation, is deemed unable to do so by the courts.
-In some instances, a “plenary guardianship” extends to both the person and their estate.
+In some instances, a “plenary guardianship” extends to both the person and his or her estate.
 The powers of the legal guardian may be broad or limited depending on the capacity of their ward and their other arrangements.
 The duties of the plenary guardian include: